 Leave shall be recorded by the hour for non-exempt employees (not in portions of an hour).
-All leaves and absences shall be recorded on the absence report and the timesheet/timecard.
+All leaves and absences shall be requested on Time Clock Plus Request Manager.
 For certified personnel employees, sick leave is recorded in half and/or whole workdays.
 If an employee leaves the District before the end of the work year, the cost of any unearned leave days taken shall be deducted from the employee's final paycheck.
 Salaries and wages are reviewed on an annual basis and adjusted according to the budgeted amounts approved by the board.